 In certain situations, a client's copay may vary from what's listed on their insurance plan.
 If you've already entered a client's Copay/Coinsurance amount in their insurance information settings, SimplePractice makes it easy for you to make adjustments to this amount directly when adding an insurance payment.

 When adding an insurance payment, simply update the Client Owes field to reflect the client's financial responsibility for the appointment:

 When this is saved, the billing details for the appointment will automatically be updated to align with the insurance payment.

-Note: Insurance payments and coinsurance amounts will be automatically recorded if you're enrolled to receive payment reports from the payer.
+Note: Insurance payments and coinsurance amounts will be automatically recorded if you're enrolled to receive Payment Reports from the payer.
 For more information on enrolling in Payment Reports, see our guide on How do I submit an enrollment to file claims or receive payment reports?

 Why are there appointments missing when I try to add an insurance payment?